14th

 He impressed on debut, so much so that GRM granted him a drive in the Dunlop Series in 2015 and again in ’16, setting his path to a full-time Supercars drive in motion.

-He returned to the full-time fold in 2022 after two seasons as a Team 18 co-driver.
+He returned to the full-time fold in 2022 after two seasons as a Team 18 co-driver, and after a solid 2023, burst out of the blocks in 2024.